 Another method for assessing convergence is the incremental contribution of the terms of highest degree to the standard deviation.
 As each term in the expansion for variance is positive, the incremental contribution to the standard deviation is necessarily positive, and it should be seen to decrease to indicate convergence.
-The lower panels of figure 11 indicate that the contributions to the standard deviation of surface elevation are generally smaller when going from 5th to 6th degree, but this is not the case everywhere.
+The lower panels of Fig. 11 indicate that the contributions to the standard deviation of surface elevation are generally smaller when going from 5th to 6th degree, but this is not the case everywhere.
 These small increases again suggest that more terms might be needed in the polynomial expansions for surface elevations in some parts of the Gulf.
 However, as retaining polynomials of higher degree requires a larger quadrature ensemble and increases the computational costs, the benefits of greater convergence must be balanced against the imprecision with which the boundary uncertainties can be quantified.
 For practical purposes convergence might be regarded as being adequate almost everywhere.

 A third way to judge convergence is by how well the polynomial expansions reproduce values computed during the 49 quadrature runs.
-For example, figure 12 shows the errors in surface elevation at (86°E,24.1°N) when the polynomial chaos expansions are truncated to exclude terms with polynomials of total degree greater than six.
-The low-probability boundary conditions, which were associated with unreasonable extremes of surface elevation in figure 9 are also associated with the largest errors.
-In order to focus on the more likely boundary conditions, the color scale was limited to errors of ± 20 cm.
+For example, Fig. 12 shows the errors in surface elevation at (86°E, 24.1°N) when the polynomial chaos expansions are truncated to exclude terms with polynomials of total degree greater than six.
+The low-probability boundary conditions, which were associated with unreasonable extremes of surface elevation in Fig. 9 are also associated with the largest errors.
+In order to focus on the more likely boundary conditions, the color scale was limited to errors of ±20 cm.
 Errors at all quadrature points within the inner circle indicating the region of 90% most likely boundary conditions are within the limits of the color scale, as are most of those within the 99% annulus.
 The larger disagreements at the quadrature points corresponding to unlikely boundary conditions is another indication that more terms are needed for convergence, while the reasonable agreement at the central points suggests that convergence is sufficient for practical use.

-8. Discussion and Conclusions
+8. Discussion and conclusions

 The objective of this paper has been to introduce to the oceanographic community the method of polynomial chaos expansions for propagating uncertainties through a dynamical system.
 In particular, we wanted to demonstrate that it could be used with state-of-the-art numerical models such as HYCOM.
-The examples illustrated how uncertainties in the specification of the flow from the Caribbean Sea into the Gulf of Mexico manifest as un-
+The examples illustrated how uncertainties in the specification of the flow from the Caribbean Sea into the Gulf of Mexico manifest as uncertainties in surface elevation as characterized by the mean and standard deviation at each grid cell, by their covariances, and by estimates of their probability density functions.